college-readiness-preds/capstone_readiness/README.md

    * Initial questions:
        * Do schools with more economically disadvantaged students have a lower average percent passing rate for STAAR exams?
        * Do schools with teachers that have more years of experience have a better average STAAR score passing rates?
-       * Of schools with above average economically disadvantaged students, do the schools with higher average STAAR scores get more funding per student?
+       * Of schools with a large proportion of economically disadvantaged students, do the schools with higher average STAAR scores have higher expenses per student?
        * Do schools with above average economically disadvantaged students have significantly higher total expendature per student?
        * Is there a statisticaly significant correlation between the amount of extracurricular expendatures and algebra passing rates?
        * Is there a statisticaly significant correlation between student teacher ratio and all subjects passing rates?